-The deficit in undesignated net assets without donor restrictions of the Foundation is primarily the result of cumulative unrealized and realized losses not being allocated as a reduction to net assets with donor restriction in fiscal years prior to 2018 as well as scholarship disbursements from funds in excess of the actual unrealized and realized investment earnings and operating expenses exceeding support and revenue without donor restriction.
+The deficit in undesignated net assets without donor restrictions of the Foundation is primarily the result of cumulative unrealized and realized losses not being allocated as a reduction to net assets with donor restriction in fiscal years prior to 2018, scholarship disbursements from funds in excess of the actual unrealized and realized investment earnings and operating expenses exceeding support and revenue without donor restriction.
 In addition, excess of expenses over revenues generated from the Potomac Place student facility project has contributed to the net assets without donor restriction deficit.
 In order to reduce the deficit and generate positive net assets without donor restriction, the Foundation will need to generate gains on their investments for consecutive years, reduce the level of annual fund disbursements, reduce operating expenses or generate revenues from another outside source.
-The balance of net assets without donor restriction deficit was \$(2,834,798) and \$(1,845,330) for the years ended June 30, 2020 and 2019, respectively.
-Of this deficit \$(1,110,725) and \$(423,205) related to Shepherd University Foundation Inc. for the years ended June 30, 2020 and 2019 respectively and \$(1,724,073) and \$(1,422,125) related to the Shepherd University Supporting Organization for the years ended June 30, 2020 and 2019, respectively.
+The balance of net assets without donor restriction deficit was \$(3,453,406) and \$(2,834,798) for the years ended June 30, 2021 and 2020, respectively.
+Of this deficit \$(1,207,528) and \$(1,110,725) related to Shepherd University Foundation Inc. for the years ended June 30, 2021 and 2020 respectively and \$(2,245,878) and \$(1,724,073) related to the Shepherd University Foundation Supporting Organization for the years ended June 30, 2021 and 2020, respectively.